-When you no longer need the amount of care provided in the hospital, the hospital will begin a process to discharge you.
+When you no longer need the amount of care provided in the hospital, the hospital will begin the process to discharge you.

-Before you can go home from the hospital, you must be able to:
+Before you can go home from the hospital, you should be able to:

-Other factors may also prevent you from going directly home from the hospital:
+Other factors may also prevent you from going directly home from the hospital, such as:

 - Not enough help at home

-- Medications that cannot safely be given at home
+- Medicines that cannot safely be given at home

 - Surgical wounds that need frequent care

-Common medical problems that often lead to time in a skilled nursing or rehabilitation facility include:
+Common medical problems that often lead to skilled nursing or rehabilitation facility care include:

-- Joint replacement surgery, such as the knee, hip, shoulder
+- Joint replacement surgery, such as for the knees, hips, or shoulders

 - Long stays in the hospital for any medical problem

 If you can, plan ahead and learn how to choose the best facility for you.